-Part II The Pros and Cons of Alpha or Beta Testing
+Part III, The Pros and Cons of Usability Testing

-This is Part II, the Pros and Cons of Alpha or Beta testing, of a three part series on web site testing methods.
-Part I, the pros and cons of A/B testing started the series, and Part III, on the pros and cons of usability testing will conclude the series.
+This is Part III, the Pros and Cons of usability testing, of a three part series on web site testing methods.
+Part I, the pros and cons of A/B testing started the series, and Part II, on the pros and cons of alpha/beta testing, well, was in the middle.

 A recent Tweet from Eric Harrigan asked an intriguing question:

 “If you could implement only one website testing program: A/B, Alpha/Beta or Usability, which one would you pick and why?”